TonkersTinkers/tonkerstinkers.github.io/historichelix/privacypolicy.md

 Privacy Policy

-1. Introduction
-Welcome to Tonkers Tinkers ("we", "our", "us").
-We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.
-This Privacy Policy explains how we collect, use, and disclose information from and about you when you use our mobile games distributed on platforms like the Google Play Store.
+Welcome to Tonkers Tinkers.
+We are dedicated to protecting your privacy and ensuring your personal information is managed responsibly.
+This document outlines our practices concerning information collection, use, and disclosure when you use our games.

-2. Information We Collect
+Information We Collect

-We collect the following types of information:
-User Behavior and Analytics: We use Google Analytics to gather data on how you interact with our games, such as the frequency and duration of your gameplay, and other user behavior metrics.
-No personally identifiable information is stored.
+User Behavior and Analytics: Analytics are performed by various ad companies to understand interactions with our games; no personal information is stored by Tonkers Tinkers.
-In-Game Purchases: Information about the transactions you make within our games.
+In-Game Purchases: Handled and recorded by third-party services.

-3. Data Collection from Children
+Data Collection from Children
-We do not knowingly collect personal information from children under the age of 13.
-If we become aware that we have inadvertently received personal information from a user under the age of 13, we will delete such information from our records.
+We do not collect any personal information from children under 13.
+Any such information collected by third-party services is their responsibility to manage and delete if collected inadvertently.

-4. How We Use Your Information
+How We Use Your Information
-The information we collect is used solely to serve ads through Google.
-We do not process or store this data ourselves.
-The ads may be personalized based on the data collected by Google.
+Tonkers Tinkers does not collect, process, or store any personal information.
+All data collection and ad serving are conducted by third-party ad networks and Unity Technologies for telemetry.
+You may opt out of this privacy policy by uninstalling the game and no longer using it.
+If any data were collected through the use of the game, you would have to contact the 3rd party ad networks that collected it.

-5. Sharing Your Information
+Sharing Your Information
-We do not share your information with any third parties other than Google for the purpose of serving ads.
+We do not share your information.
+All data handling for ads is the responsibility of third-party ad networks.

-6. User Rights
+User Rights

-Access and Correction: Users seeking to access or correct their data must contact Google, as we do not store or manage this data directly.
+Access and Correction: Requests should be directed to the respective third-party service providers.
-Opt-Out: Users wishing to opt-out of data collection or ad targeting must contact Google.
+Opt-Out: Users wishing to opt-out of data collection or ad targeting must contact the respective third-party service providers.
+To opt out of this privacy policy, you can uninstall the games and discontinue their use.
+Should you need to address any data previously collected through the game, you must contact the third-party ad networks responsible for the collection.

-7. Security
+Security
-We do not collect any personally identifiable information about users, thereby minimizing the risk of data breaches or misuse of personal data.
+Tonkers Tinkers does not collect personally identifiable information, thus significantly reducing any risk of data breaches or misuse.

+Changes
-8. Changes to This Privacy Policy
+Changes to This Privacy Policy may be posted here at any time where Tonkers Tinkers sees fit.
-We may update this Privacy Policy from time to time.
-When we do, we will post the new Privacy Policy on the same page where the previous policy was posted.
-Users will also be informed of changes when an update occurs on our apps.

-9. Legal Compliance
+Legal Compliance
-This Privacy Policy is governed by the laws of the State of California.
-By using our services, you agree to the terms outlined in this policy.
+This policy adheres to the laws of the State of California.

-10. Contact Us
+Contact Us
-If you have any questions or concerns about this Privacy Policy, please contact us.
+For any questions or concerns, please contact the respective third-party service providers directly as Tonkers Tinkers does not manage user data.